axiom-crypto/axiom-docs/docs/sdk/overview/README.md

 - **Axiom Typescript SDK:** Typescript library with utility functions to write your Axiom client circuit and interface with it.
 - **Axiom Smart Contract SDK:** Solidity library allowing your Axiom smart contract client to handle callbacks for Axiom query results and providing utilities to enable Foundry tests against your Axiom circuit.
 - **Axiom React SDK:** React component and hooks for integrating Axiom into your React or Next.js webapp.
+- **Axiom Rust SDK:** Rust library with utility functions to write your Axiom client circuit.

 Documentation for each of these pieces is available in the individual sections below.